Marijuana (Cannabis) Use Disorder

 - Continued use despite knowledge of a persistent physical or psychological problem caused or exacerbated by cannabis

-- According to DSM-5, marijuana or cannabis use disorder is defined as being mild, moderate, or severe depending on how many symptoms are present.
-Mild: 2 to 3; moderate: 4 to 5; severe: 6+ (1)
+- According to DSM-5, marijuana or cannabis use disorder (CUD) is defined as being mild, moderate, or severe depending on how many symptoms are present.
+Mild: 2 to 3; moderate: 4 to 5; severe: ≥6 (1)

 Epidemiology

 - The landscape is changing rapidly.
 Many states have legalized marijuana in some form.
-In 1969, only 12% of people approved of legalizing marijuana; by 2019, 67% approved of legalization.
+In 1969, only 12% of people approved of legalizing marijuana; by 2021, >90% of Americans agreed that cannabis should be legal for medical purposes.

 Etiology and Pathophysiology

 - The two most known therapeutically active cannabinoids in marijuana are δ9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
-While CBD has become much more widely available, it remains prohibited by the FDA.
+Although CBD has become much more widely available, it remains prohibited by the FDA.

-- Cannabidiol is the nonpsychoactive component responsible for marijuana’s antianxiety, antidepressant, antipsychotic, antispastic, anticonvulsant, and antineoplastic properties.
+- CBD is the nonpsychoactive component responsible for marijuana’s antianxiety, antidepressant, antipsychotic, antispastic, anticonvulsant, and antineoplastic properties.

 - Frequent users are likely to experience withdrawal.